dusanlazic/JUber/README.md

-# Ubre — Taxi service that will make you say "Ubre"
+# Ubre — Taxi service that will make you go "Ubre!"

 **Ubre** is an academic project made for "Advanced Web Technologies" and "Software construction and testing" courses at Faculty of Technical Sciences, University of Novi Sad.
 ## Authors